SmartLivingNEXT FAQs

 • Data security and data protection: Ensuring that data is secure and protected from unauthorized access while meeting the requirements of the General Data Protection Regulation (GDPR) and the EU Data Act.
 This requires robust security mechanisms and clear rules on data usage.

-• Trust and acceptance: Building trust and acceptance among all stakeholders, including companies, end users and regulatory authorities.
-This includes creating transparent and fair business models and ensuring that all stakeholders can participate in the data space on an equal and non-discriminatory basis.
+• Trust and acceptance: Building trust and acceptance among all stakeholders, including businesses, end users and regulators.
+This includes creating transparent and fair business models and ensuring that all players can participate in the data space on an equal and non-discriminatory basis.

 These challenges must be overcome in order to fully exploit the benefits of a “shared data economy” and promote sustainable and innovative development in the smart living sector.